clojure-emacs/cider-decompile/README.md

 $ lein jar
 ```

+Check the target/classes directory: it should contain compiled classes.
+If the directory is empty -- check your project.clj file.
+Add `:aot :all` option to it so that leiningen will have to compile ahead-of time all the clojure code.

 Let's say, we've got the following namespace in the Clojure project: `myns.core`.
 Switch to this namespace in the cider buffer.

 ```lisp